Solvation shell

-A solvation shell or solvation sheath is the solvent interface of any chemical compound or biomolecule that constitutes the solute.
+A solvation shell or solvation sheath is the solvent interface of any chemical compound or biomolecule that constitutes the solute in a solution.
 When the solvent is water it is called a hydration shell or hydration sphere.
 The number of solvent molecules surrounding each unit of solute is called the hydration number of the solute.

 A classic example is when water molecules arrange around a metal ion.
 If the metal ion is a cation, the electronegative oxygen atom of the water molecule would be attracted electrostatically to the positive charge on the metal ion.
 The result is a solvation shell of water molecules that surround the ion.
 This shell can be several molecules thick, dependent upon the charge of the ion, its distribution and spatial dimensions.

 A number of molecules of solvent are involved in the solvation shell around anions and cations from a dissolved salt in a solvent.
 Metal ions in aqueous solutions form metal aquo complexes.
 This number can be determined by various methods like compressibility and NMR measurements among others.